 - Thus, machine learning can not only be a good tool to automate accounting processes and save time, but it also has the potential to become a tool to detect and prevent fraud and assess risks.

 2. Automation Via Continuous IMPROVEMENT RedefineS the Accountant’s Role

-We’ve said it before and we’ll say it again: we hate accounting (but we love making accounting easier/more enjoyable!), but it’s one of the most essential pieces of running a business, and it’s obviously a key piece of running an accounting firm.
+Accounting is one of the most essential pieces of running a business, and it’s obviously a key piece of running an accounting firm.
 That’s why Botkeeper exists—to lighten the burden of tedious accounting on firms and their business clients so they themselves can focus on other things.

 Like getting better: providing customers with better service, creating a better environment for employees, innovating to help advance the industry.
 We’re talking about continuous improvement.

 When we say, "continuous improvement," we're talking about a strategic approach to finance and accounting that uses automation for repetitive tasks, calendar optimization for workload distribution, and a focus on improvements across the entire organization.

 It’s all fairly basic stuff that accountants might be taught in school, but it’s not uncommon for legacy strategies to trump innovative approaches at firms.

 How will continuous IMPROVEMENT and automation through AI shape accounting in the future?

 A focus on continuous improvement will surely change the way we perceive accounting processes.
 Right now, as artificial intelligence in accounting continues to gain momentum, we still see some firms practice traditional approaches to managing invoices, transactions, and other accounting operations.